Taste the rainbow

 This activity has 3 parts:

-Part 1: Read the rainbow.
-Read books about vegetables to introduce the children to the idea of ‘rainbow vegetables’ and why we should eat them.
+- Read the rainbow: Read books to introduce children to the idea of ‘rainbow foods’ and why we should eat them.

-Part 2: Cook the rainbow.
-Involve children in cooking, by getting them to choose the recipe and vegetables to go in your rainbow recipe, and then help you put it together.
+- Cook the rainbow: Involve children in cooking.
+Get them to choose the recipe and vegetables to go in your rainbow recipe.
+Let them help you put it together.

-Part 3: Eat the rainbow.
-This is a guided experience where the children get exposed to new vegetables in a safe and exploratory manner.
+- Eat the rainbow: This is a guided experience where children are exposed to new vegetables in a safe and exploratory manner.

 Part 1: Read the rainbow